 The City of Firsts

 Every year almost a million people visit Bergama and the ruins of ancient city Pergamon, which has witnessed many firsts in its history.
-One of the most significant of these was the first ever use of parchment.
-Invention of script has been a major breakthrough for the history of humanity, and innovation of parchment was quite important as it created a medium, enabling quick and stable recording of scripts.
-The development of parchment allowed Pergamon to create a library of manuscripts that rivalled the world renowned library of Alexandria, and paved the way to develop the city as an important centre of arts and science in the 2nd century BC.
+One of the most significant of these was the first-ever use of parchment.
+The invention of the script has been a major breakthrough for the history of humanity, and innovation of parchment was quite important as it created a medium, enabling quick and stable recording of scripts.
+The development of parchment allowed Pergamon to create a library of manuscripts that rivalled the world-renowned library of Alexandria and paved the way to develop the city as an important centre of arts and science in the 2nd century BC.
 Pergamon had one of the first Seven Churches of early Christianity, and its name is cited in the Bible.
 The first theatre with a wooden stage; first trade union; first market law; first public building regulation; first strike and collective agreement were amongst other firsts that took place in the history of Pergamon.

 Open Air Museum